schubline/capstone_project/current_landscape_of_online_reviews.md

 ## What does this all mean?
 - Extreme Reviewers are over-represented
+- Having a smaller number of reviewers => less reliable opinions
 - Effects of positive and negative reviews on businesses are very real
 - This is a complex problem with a lot of moving parts...